 Colonial Times: Under the Crown and Colonial Trades Fair

 Historical interpreters in dress and manner from the 18th century will be your hosts & hostesses for the period dinner followed by historical entertainment and dance.
-An 18th century dance master and live 18th century music are included.
-Tickets are $50 per person and are required for this dinner on Friday.
-(The rest of the Under the Crown and Colonial Trades Fair event weekend is free.)
+There will be a puppet show featuring Punch and Judy!

 The weekend event's Special Guests: